The member companies of the NEMA Motor and Generator Section established a NEMA Premium®

 logo for premium products.

 NEMA Premium® labeled electric motors will assist purchasers to optimize motor systems efficiency, reduce electrical power consumption and costs, and improve system reliability.
-It is estimated that the NEMA Premium® efficiency motor program would save 5,800 gigawatts of electricity.
+It is estimated that the NEMA Premium® efficiency motor program would save 5,800 gigawatts-hours of electricity.
 This translates to preventing nearly 80 million metric tons of carbon dioxide into the atmosphere over the next 10 years -- equivalent to keeping 16 million cars off the road.

 To learn more about the program, the specifications, and how to participate, please see the following documents, or contact the NEMA